Allergies stink. Big time. No one likes to sneeze, snort, and cough their way through the day all because nature decided to go into full bloom!

 Let’s take a look at my favorite herbs for natural allergy relief.

 - Red clover (Trifolium pratense) – Helps build the body’s resistance to allergies.
-I LOVE this one and drink it daily as a tea.
+I LOVE this one and drink a tea daily as a natural allergy remedy.

 There is one more player in the natural allergy relief medicine chest.